sprungknoedl/donald/README.md

 ```text
 donald.exe -c custom.txt --replace-paths=true
 ```

-### Collection of custom paths in addition to the default paths
+Collection of custom paths in addition to the default paths:

 ```text
 donald -c custom.txt --replace-paths=false
 ```

-## Custom collection paths

-Donald allows for the specification of custom collection paths with the use of a configuration file provided after `-c` at the command line.
-A summary of the format is below, though full details are available within the `CUSTOM_PATH_TEMPLATE.txt` provided in the repository.

 The custom collection path file allows for the specification of files to collect from a target system.
 The format is tab-delimited, where the first field is a pattern type indicator and the second field is the pattern to collect.

 * **NOTE**: As previously mentioned, all collection paths are case-insensitive.
 * **NOTE**: The path specifier needs to match the platform you are collecting from.
 For Windows, it must be `\`, and `/` for macOS and Linux.
 * **NOTE**: You must use tabs to delimit the patterns.
 Spaces will not work.
 This means that spaces are allowed in the second field containing pattern content

 ### Pattern Types